 One downside of living in Milo - Sebec, however, is that residents on average have to contend with a long commute, spending on average 33.78 minutes every day commuting to work.

-The percentage of adults in Milo - Sebec who are college-educated is close to the national average for all communities of 21.84%: 20.15% of the adults in Milo - Sebec have a bachelor's degree or advanced degree.
+The education level of Milo - Sebec citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+20.15% of adults 25 and older in Milo - Sebec have a college degree.

 The people who call Milo - Sebec home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Milo - Sebec residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Milo - Sebec include English, Irish, French, German, and Italian.